 As a chef who preaches “seasonal”, it is blasphemous to use tomatoes year-round, I know.
 Remember, too, that a roast beef po’ boy is not a roast beef po’ boy unless you have to wonder, after you put it down, how you are going to pick it back up without gravy dripping down to your elbows.

 Chef Jim Noble of Kings Kitchen in Charlotte, North Carolina serves a Carolina Oyster Po’ Boy brimming with Virginia and Maryland oysters.
 The oysters are lightly seasoned and fried until crisp, then topped with a remoulade packed with fresh herbs for a kick of brightness.
 “For me, an oyster po’ boy is a natural and we have been doing them off and on for years.
 It’s my favorite not because it’s ours alone, but its simplicity speaks volumes.
 All the components complement each other without masking the oysters.
 Simply good.
 Not rocket science,” Chef Noble says.

-Chef Kelly English of The Second Line in Memphis, Tennessee has a passion for non-fussy, authentic po’ boys and one of his favorites is roast beef.
 Chef English’s meaty tip: “At The Second Line, we use Will Harris’ beef exclusively (from White Oak Pastures in Bluffton, Georgia).
 We slowly braise whole shoulder clods until they fall apart.
 At home—and for here—I recommend using his short ribs to achieve the same sloppy awesomeness, but in a more manageable size.”
-Pair your Roast Beef Po’ Boy with a cocktail and slaw from Chef English that go perfectly with this meaty sandwich, When the Levee Breaks and Fancy-Ass Cole Slaw.

 Mentioned in this post: